Introduction to API Security Testing with OWASP ZAP

 - Passive Scan – Passive scaning doesn’t change the requests and responses and is safe to use.
 Passive scaning is good for finding issues like missing security headers or missing anti CSRF tokens but it is no good for finding vulnerabilities like XSS (cross-site scripting) that requires malicious requests to be sent – for that purpose should be used active scanning.

-Passive scan can be done with zap-baseline.py script, it can perform scans against the APIs defined by OpenAPI, SOAP or GraphQL.
+The passive scan can be done with zap-baseline.py script, it can perform scans against the APIs defined by OpenAPI, SOAP, or GraphQL.
 For the passive scan use the following command:

 docker run -t owasp/<docker-image-release> zap-baseline.py -t <api-endpoint>